NilsKuhler/Blog/_posts/2019-10-22-all-courses.md

 ## Added new course pages to this blog

-I added a complete course list as an application page to this blog.
+I added a complete courses list as an application page to this blog.
 All completed courses can be found in the top right menu.
-All course can be found here:
+The course list can be found here:

 <https://nilskuhler.github.io/Blog/course/>